Graph Isomorphism: Mixed-Integer Convex Optimization from First-Order Methods: Solution approaches

 where the constraint $XA = BX$ enforces feasibility with respect to the isomorphism condition, and the objective $-\|X\|_F^{2}$ biases the solution toward the extreme points of~$\mathcal{D}_n$, i.e., the permutation matrices.
 We denote it by \textbf{Penalty}.
 The above problem is concave, hence, there is no guarantee that Frank--Wolfe will converge to the global minimum.
 This may be mitigated by generating a good initial point, see~\cite{klus2025continuous} for more details.
 Note that~\cite{klus2025continuous} uses an LP solver to generate the initial point from the convex relaxation.
 The relaxation is naturally suited to Frank--Wolfe methods, which can produce a feasible fractional point far more efficiently.
 Nevertheless, this method can only serve as a heuristic.

 A drawback of the previous formulation is the constraint $XA = BX$ as it leads to expensive LP subproblems.
 The difference-of-convex (DC) formulation

 moves the constraint into the objective.
 Thus, the LMO can be computed with the Hungarian algorithm.
-Like the aforementioned penalty formulation, the problem is nonconvex.
-As a result, this formulation cannot guarantee finding an optimal permutation, but it may lead to faster convergence compared to running Frank--Wolfe directly.
-The DC algorithm considered here is the one proposed in~\cite{maskan2025revisiting} and extended in~\cite{DCA}, it will be further identified by \textbf{DC-FW}.
+Like the aforementioned penalty formulation, the problem is nonconvex but its structure allows the use of FW-type algorithm for DC, proposed in~\cite{maskan2025revisiting} and extended in~\cite{DCA}.
+It will be further identified by \textbf{DC-FW}.
+This approach cannot guarantee finding an optimal permutation, but it may lead to faster convergence compared to running Frank--Wolfe directly.
 While DCA guarantees convergence to a stationary point, it offers no guarantee of global optimality.
 The quality of the solution is sensitive to the choice of the parameter \( \lambda \); for instance, a large \( \lambda \) may steer the iterates away from matrices satisfying \( \| XA - BX \|_F = 0 \).
 In our experiments, we have set $\lambda=10^{-2}$.

 The GI problem can also be formulated as a pure binary feasibility problem.
 Given adjacency matrices \(A\) and \(B\), the graphs are isomorphic if and only if there exists a permutation matrix \(X\) such that